-Both types of grasses should be watered between 6 am and 10 am in the morning.
-However, cool-season grasses like tall fescue need more water than warm-season grasses during the active season, which is spring and fall for cool-season grasses and mid-to-late spring through early fall for warm-season grasses.
+Both types of grasses should be watered between 6 am and 10 am.
+However, cool-season grasses like tall fescue need more water than warm-season grasses during the active season, which is spring and fall for cool-season grasses, and mid-to-late spring through early fall for warm-season grasses.

 Take for example Kentucky Bluegrass, a cool-season grass that requires 1½ to 2 inches per week of watering on average in the active season compared to Bermudagrass, a warm-season grass that requires just 1 to 1¼ inches of water weekly in the active season.
 The depth of the water will depend on several factors such as your general climate, soil type, and most importantly how often you water.

 How Long and Often to Water New Grass Seed?